Grayscale-Labs/its-marta/README.md

 ## Goals
 - Filter the original API response to only the "TRAIN_ID", "STATION", and "WAITING_SECONDS" key-value pairs.
 (Case-sensitivity of the resulting key/val strings is NOT important, however.)
 - Implement the `filterStops` method to further filter to only items where `WAITING_SECONDS` is less than `120`.
-- Importantly, to minimize disk space, this service should NOT write to `out.json` any MORE frequently than once every `10` seconds.
+- Importantly, to minimize disk space, this service should NOT write to `out.log` any MORE frequently than once every `10` seconds.
 Writing LESS-frequently, on the other hand, is acceptable, if needed, to improve resiliency.
 - Audit for pre-existing bugs / easy-to-fix inefficiencies!
 - Consider resiliency, idempotency, security, and error-handling.
 - Handling interrupts / signals is outside the scope of this exercise, BUT -- you can assume that if the process dies, it will immediately be restarted!
+- Writing tests is outside the scope of this exercise as well.